Seattle police looking for vandal caught on camera cutting bike-share brakes

 Seattle police are investigating after a man was seen on camera cutting the brakes of two bike-share bicycles in Pioneer Square.

-The footage shows a man with a backpack quickly and calmly clipping two rental bicycle’s brake wires.
+The footage shows a man with a backpack quickly and calmly clipping two rental bicycles’ brake wires.
 The bicycles were stationed at Fourth Avenue South and South Main Street and the surveillance camera on a nearby building captured the apparent sabotage at 11:45 p.m.
 June 14.
 Police also released photos that appear to show the same man cutting bicycle brakes a month earlier at Fourth Avenue South and South Holgate Street.

 Detective Patrick Michaud, a department spokesman, said there have been reports of brake cutting on bike- share bicycles citywide, adding that a timeline is difficult to establish because he doesn’t think all instances of vandalism have been reported.